Young Fathers

 "We weren't into the other side of hip hop, everyone being angry and calling each other f*****s the whole time.
 We hated the aggression.
 Because we knew the guys who were doing it and it was all fake, it was all emulated.
 Most of them were middle-class boys."

-The album also rejects race as the dominant social category.
+The same album also rejects race as the dominant social category.
 In the UK, class remains the most entrenched dividing line.
 As working-class Scots, Young Fathers are all too familiar with this reality.
-As a result, the band express views that move away from social justice narratives imported from the USA, opting instead for a nuanced approach that treats race as a malleable social construct.
+As a result, the band express views that move away from social justice narratives imported from the US, opting instead for a nuanced approach that treats race as a malleable social construct.

 "I'm tired of playing the good black...
 I'm tired of blaming the white man... some white men are black men too."